dotlang/language/Enhancements.md

 f1.cancel();
 String result = f1.get();
 ```
+This can be easily achieved by using std and anonymous function.
+Why add a new keyword?

 Y - ternary operator is very messy but very useful (`a ? b:c`).
 Is there a way to make use of it in the language?
 Maybe:
 `if a then b else c` or `b if a else c`.
 We only want to evaluate `c` if `b` is `FALSE` so this cannot be done with a library function.
 Another option: `iif(a, b, c)`.